kapilmogre1998/search-country/README.md

-## REST Countries API with color theme switcher
+## REST Countries API is used to search for countries

 ### Users should be able to: